Supported Indicators

 def on_data(self, slice: Slice) -> None:

-if self.sortino.IsReady:
+if self.sortino.is_ready:

-# The current value of self.sortino is represented by self.sortino.Current.Value
+# The current value of self.sortino is represented by self.sortino.current.value

-self.plot("SortinoRatio", "sortino", self.sortino.Current.Value)
+self.plot("SortinoRatio", "sortino", self.sortino.current.value)

 The following reference table describes the SORTINO method: